filipomarcellino/doomPostsAnalysis/README.md

 clean-posts-data.py
 Input: filenames of the csv files containing unfiltered posts
 Output: 2 csv files
-all_subreddits.csv (training data from all subreddits other than r/cs_majors)
+all_subreddits.csv (training data from all subreddits other than r/cs_majors), analysis

 generate-labels.py
 Input: all_subreddits.csv training data